kailash-manasarovar/statement/docs/index.md

 - I also believe that the good lupins had been targeted by American mousses from as early as 1997 to take the blame for what the Lopez-Cano's never got paid for, and my presence in Dénia had always been a huge part of that.
 - On my recent visit to Israel in July-August 2026, I realized my errors of judgement on the situation, and how innocent I am when I think about people (which is so nice and I hope it gets even more pathological), and I even saw [a switcheroo trumpet teacher for the first time consciously](crimes/protagonists/vidal-sastre.md#7-the-pangolin), as well as a female gang member I have never seen before but it seems any manipulated communication is memorable.
 - All this *must* prove the following:
-    - The good lupins know the truth about [the Lopez Cano's mistaken belief in the mousses' gargantuan lie](how-will-it-end/theories.md#the-biggest-lie-the-world-has-ever-known), and other things they would not like the world to know about.
+    - The good lupins know the truth about [the Lopez Cano's mistaken belief in the mousses' gargantuan lie](how-will-it-end/theories.md#the-biggest-lie-the-world-has-ever-known), and other contentious things.
     - The American mousses, the Lopez Cano's, and North London criminal porn gangs are good buddies.
     - The American mousses had been working for decades towards framing the good lupins for the crime.
     - I was helping them with that, non-consensually, while in Dénia; all my human rights deemed unimportant and discarded.